 Don’t forget to download our favorite 4th step inventory worksheet from Big Book Awakenings.

 The Importance of Step 4 in the 12 Steps of AA

-The purpose of Step 4, “made a searching and fearless moral inventory of ourselves”, is to begin to determine the root cause of one’s drinking, identify any weaknesses that may have contributed to alcoholism, and understand personal strengths that can help support the person with their self-discovery and recovery in the 12-step program.
-Through this moral inventory, the alcoholic will uncover negative thoughts, emotions, and actions that have contributed to the spiraling of their addiction, as well as direct their attention from blaming others to seeing their part in problems created.
+The purpose of Step 4, making a searching and fearless moral inventory of yourself, is to begin to determine the root cause of one’s drinking, identify any weaknesses that may have contributed to alcoholism, and understand personal strengths that can help support the person with their self-discovery and recovery in the 12-step program.
+Through this moral inventory, the alcoholic will uncover negative thoughts, emotions, and actions that have contributed to the spiraling of their addiction.
+They will also direct their attention from blaming others to seeing their part in problems created.
 This step requires humility and rigorous honesty, as being truthful with oneself will be the blueprint for success with sobriety.

 This moral inventory will examine tendencies toward:

 - Guilt and shame

 Because this step is so thorough in its quest to discover underlying secrets that have kept the addict/alcoholic bound in shame, regret, anger/resentment, etc. (therefore, increasing the chance of the user staying in a vicious cycle of drinking/using drugs to cope), the user must be willing to expose all secrets they may have been holding onto through this step.
 While this may seem daunting, releasing these secrets has proven to be quite healing for the user.
 Keeping secrets to ourselves, however, proves to destroy a person’s mental, emotional, and spiritual well-being.
 That is why taking a thorough moral inventory in Step 4 can be essential to producing lasting sobriety.

 How to Do Step 4 in the 12 Steps of AA and a 4th Step Inventory Worksheet You Can Use